stitchdata/docs/_integration-schemas/zendesk/ticket_audits.md

       # END FROM
           - name: "rel"
             type: "string"
             description: "The type of relation that created the audit record.
-For example: For an event submitted through a Zendesk widget, this field would have a value of `zendesk_widget`."
+For example: For an event submitted through a {{ integration.display_name }} widget, this field would have a value of `zendesk_widget`."
 ---